jbkerry/oligo/README.rst

 Capture Oligo Design
 ====================

-The *design.py* module consists of three classes for Capture-C and FISH oligo design.
+The *design.py* module consists of three classes for Capture-C oligo design.

 * `Capture <http://oligo.rtfd.io/en/latest/capture.html>`_: designs oligos for a standard Capture-C experiment.
 The user supplies a list of viewpoint coordinates, and oligos are generated adjacent to the flanking recognition sequence of a specified restriction enzyme.
 * `Tiled <http://oligo.rtfd.io/en/latest/tiled.html>`_: designs oligos for multiple adjacent restriction fragments across a specified region of a chromosome, or for the entire chromosome.
-If *Tiled* is run in FISH mode, oligos are generated independent of restriction fragments and are instead generated for a user-specified step size, in an adjacent manner.
+If *Tiled* is run in contiguous mode, oligos are generated independent of restriction fragments and are instead generated for a user-specified step size, in an adjacent manner.
 * `OffTarget <http://oligo.rtfd.io/en/latest/off_target.html>`_: designs oligos to capture DNA surrounding potential CRISPR off-target cut sites to allow for efficient sequencing to determine off-target activity.